Haslett, MI - The snowmobile manufacturers are looking forward to a strong sales year and great snowmobiling.

 Club and association participation is increasing and supporting the snowmobiling infrastructure.
 Previously owned snowmobiles are increasing in market value.
-The supply of used snowmobiles continues to be relatively low yet available to the many new snowmobilers interested in entering the sport with a proven, well maintained product.
+The supply of used snowmobiles continues to be relatively low but yet available to the many new snowmobilers interested in entering the sport with a proven, well maintained product.

 Snowmobilers continue to purchase high-tech products for their use and enjoyment and are eagerly embracing new global positioning and communication equipment for their snowmobiles.

 Snowmobilers are very safety conscious and are improving their preparedness for a safe snowmobiling winter.
-A growing number of snowmobilers participate in mountain riding.
+A growing numbers of snowmobilers participate in mountain riding.
 With this continued increase in mountain riding, there is special emphasis on avalanche safety equipment (such as beacons, shovels, etc.) and participation in avalanche safety awareness classes.

 Snowmobile dealerships are well positioned to take advantage of the growth potential this year, and with the positive forecast, many can expect early snowfall that will last through the winter.
 Snowmobilers are excited about the upcoming winter.

 You are invited to like ISMA on Facebook at www.Facebook.com/GoSnowmobiling and tell your friends too.
 Share your enthusiasm and visit www.gosnowmobiling.org.